Bellinger and the LAD multiple HR multiple position list

 Heading over to baseball reference I tried to put together a list of LAD who had hit home runs from multiple positions.
 It wasn’t easy so I had to parse out the seasons and upload them so I could manipulate the data.
 I’m 99% sure I got this right and this is what I found.

-Mike Marshall and Rick Monday were the only two who did it from three positions.
+Cody Bellinger joined Mike Marshall and Rick Monday as the only LAD who did it from three positions.
 Marshall did it as a 1st baseman, LF, and RF.
 Rick Monday did it from every outfield position.
 Cody has done from 1st, LF, and now RF.

 Pedro Guerrero came oh so close to making the triple list.
 He already had done it as a 3rd baseman and right fielder.
 On Sept 12, 1984 he started the game as a 1st baseman and hit a home run in the 3rd as a 1st baseman.
 Unfortunately, he was switched out from 1st to RF and hit a second home run in the 9th but as an RF so alas he does not qualify.